imlazyeye/lazybuild/README.md

 This tool is primarily aimed at professional game developers who would benefit from this efficiency boost, but are also familiar enough with Python and cloud computing to configure lazybuild to their needs. **This tool is not necessarily ready to use "out of the box."** You can not clone this repository, boot up the scripts, and build your project.
 This repository merely serves as a home for the Python required to make everything happen. **Contributions to extend the behavior of lazybuild out of the box are welcome!**

 ### How do I get started?
+0. Clone the repository
-1. First, you need an AWS instance set up and ready to go.
+1. Ensure that you have an AWS instance set up and ready to go.
 The instance should have the following requirements fulfilled:
   * Running Windows 10
   * GameMaker Studio 2 Installed
   * OpenSSH installed and running (server mode)
-2. Next, ensure that your computer has Python 3 and pip installed and configured.
-Once this finishes, install the needed modules by entering to your terminal:
+2. Ensure that your computer has Python 3 and pip installed and configured.
+3. Navigate to the cloned repository and open a terminal, such as CMD, and install the needed modules by entering:
 `pip install -r requirements.txt`
 3. Once pip finishes installing your modules, you can start the tool by running:
 `python lazybuild.py`